MistaAsh/WeC_Systems_Cryptography/README.md

 > RSAENCRYPTNUMBERTWOHUNDREDFOURTYTHREEWITHNVALUEASTWOTHOUSANDFOURHUNDREDANDNINETEENANDEVALUEASELEVENX

-Expanding this string into a more readable format return `RSA ENCRYPT NUMBER TWO HUNDRED FOURTY THREE WITH N-VALUE AS TWO THOUSAND FOUR HUNDRED AND NINETEEN AND E-VALUE AS ELEVEN X.`
+Expanding this string into a more readable format returns `RSA ENCRYPT NUMBER TWO HUNDRED FOURTY THREE WITH N-VALUE AS TWO THOUSAND FOUR HUNDRED AND NINETEEN AND E-VALUE AS ELEVEN X.`

 <br>